Preserving Historic Masonry

 Abrasive Blasting

 Blasting with abrasive grit or another abrasive material was the most frequently used method for government pressure washing in the past.
 Sandblasting is most commonly associated with abrasive cleaning.
-Finely ground silica or glass powder, glass beads, ground garnet, powdered walnut and other ground nutshells, grain hulls, aluminum oxide, plastic particles and even tiny pieces of sponge, are just a few of the other materials that have also been used for abrasive cleaning.
+Finely ground silica or glass powder, glass beads, ground garnet, powdered walnut and other ground nutshells, grain hulls, aluminum oxide, plastic particles, and even tiny pieces of sponge, are just a few of the other materials that have also been used for abrasive cleaning.
 Although abrasive blasting is not an appropriate method for most government pressure washing jobs, it can be safely used to clean some materials.
-Finely-powdered walnut shells are commonly used for cleaning monumental bronze sculpture, and skilled conservators clean delicate museum objects and finely detailed, carved stone features with very small, micro-abrasive units using aluminum oxide.
+Finely-powdered walnut shells are commonly used for cleaning monumental bronze sculptures, and skilled conservators clean delicate museum objects and finely detailed, carved stone features with very small, micro-abrasive units using aluminum oxide.
 A number of current approaches to abrasive blasting rely on materials that are not usually thought of as abrasive, and not as commonly associated with traditional abrasive grit cleaning.
 Some patented abrasive cleaning processes—one dry, one wet—use finely-ground glass powder intended to “erase” or remove dirt and surface soiling only, but not paint or stains.

 Cleaning with baking soda (sodium bicarbonate) is another patented process.
 Baking soda blasting is being used in some communities as a means of quick graffiti removal.
 However, it should not be used on historic masonry which it can easily abrade and can permanently “etch” the graffiti into the stone; it can also leave potentially damaging salts in the stone which cannot be removed.